zach-hartwig/ADAQ/Readme.md

 consequences of any character that may result from the use of this source code.
 This may include - but is not limited - to irrevocable changes to the user's firmware, software, hardware, or data.
-By your use of **ADAQAcquisition**, you implicitly agree to absolve the author(s) of any liability whatsoever.
-The reader is encouraged to consult the **ADAQAcquisition** User's Guide and is advised that the use of this source code is at his or her own risk.
+By your use of **ADAQ**, you implicitly agree to absolve the author(s) of any liability whatsoever.
+The reader is encouraged to consult the **ADAQ** User's Guide and is advised that the use of this source code is at his or her own risk.

 The **CAEN** libraries - which are distributed (a) for the user's convenience and (b) to ensure version compatibility - are also